 By Cara Grassi (@CaraMichelles)

-2016 is quickly coming to a close.
-Are there any projects that you’re working on that we should be on the lookout for?
+6. Are there any other projects that you’ve been working on currently?
+Is there anything that people should be on the lookout for?

-And lastly, is there anything else you would like to say to the readers/viewers?
+7. And lastly, anything else you would like to say to the readers and viewers?